-What is the Link Between your Thyroid and Hair Loss?
+What is the Link Between Thyroid Issues and Hair Loss?

 Thyroid problems are prevalent in the UK.
 The British Thyroid Foundation asserts that an underactive thyroid (hypothyroidism) is more common than an overactive thyroid (hyperthyroidism).
 Both conditions have their own set of symptoms that mainly contrast each other.